 This factsheet examines what constitutes harassment and bullying at work, and outlines employers' and employees' responsibilities in addressing the problem.
 It also gives advice on dealing with complaints.

-Explore our viewpoint on bullying and harassment in more detail, along with actions for government and recommendations for employers.
+CIPD members may also explore our viewpoint on bullying and harassment in more detail, along with actions for government and recommendations for employers.

-This factsheet was last updated by Rachel Suff: Senior Employee Relations Adviser, CIPD
+Rachel Suff: Senior Employee Relations Adviser, CIPD

 Rachel informs CIPD policy thinking on health and wellbeing as well as employment relations.
 She has over 25 years’ experience in the employment and HR arena.